haoxins/haoxins.github.io/archived/2021-database-graph-in-action.md

 > * The first `by()` performs actions on the elements labeled as `'f'`;
 > * the second `by()` performs actions on the elements labeled as `'foff'`.

+* Projecting results instead of aliasing
+  - **Selection** is the process of working with vertices, properties, or additional traversal expressions to return results from *previously* labeled steps.
+  - **Selection** always looks **back** to earlier parts of the traversal.
+  - **Projection** is the process of working with vertices, properties, or additional traversal expressions to create results from the input to the current step.
+  - **Projection** always moves **forward**, taking the incoming data as the starting point.
+  - **Selection** is generally used to combine results from elements traversed earlier in the traversal.
+  - **Projection** is generally used to group or aggregate data starting from the current location in the graph.

 ## Developing an application

 ## Advanced data modeling techniques